dymmond/edgy/docs/marshalls.md

 ## Fields

-Here is where the things get interesting.
-When declaring a `Marshall` and want to add extra fields to the serialization, you can do it by declaring two types of fields.
+This is where things get interesting.
+When declaring a `Marshall` and adding extra fields to the serialization, you can use two types of fields:

-* [MarshallField](#marshallfield) - Used the point to a `model` field, a python `property` that is also declared inside the Edgy model or a function.
+* [MarshallField](#marshallfield): Used to reference a model field, a Python `property` defined in the Edgy model, or a function.
-* [MarshallMethodField](#marshallmethodfield) - Used to point to a function that is declared **inside the marshall** and **not inside the model**.
+* [MarshallMethodField](#marshallmethodfield): Used to reference a function defined **within the marshall**, not the model.

-To use the fields, you can simply import it.
+To use these fields, import them:

 ```python
 from edgy.core.marshalls import fields
 ```

-All the fields have the **mandatory** attribute `field_type`.
-This is used to declare which type of field should be used for automatic validation of Pydantic.
+All fields have a **mandatory** attribute `field_type`, which specifies the Python type used by Pydantic for validation.

-**Example**
+**Example:**

 ```python
 class CustomMarshall(Marshall):